 You have seen her.

 She looks great.
 Smiling.
 Not overly done up.
-Has what looks like a good marriage, maybe a couple of kids.
+She has what looks like a good marriage, maybe a couple of kids.
 Maybe she has her own career outside of being a mom; maybe not.
 If she does, her life looks balanced.
-Still close with her parents.
+She’s still close with her parents.
 Involved with the school; knows what’s going on with her children.
 She’s in organizations that help others.
 Maybe church-based, maybe not.

-She’s in a book club.
-Goes out with the girls.
-Talks about needing to lose a little weight.
+She’s in a book club, and goes out with the girls.
+They all talk about needing to lose a little weight.

 She looks like she’s got it all together.

-Maybe you are her.
-Or some version of her.
-Know someone like her.
+Maybe you are her, or some version of her.
+Maybe you know someone like her.

 No one really sees her.

-There’s nothing innately unhealthy with the picture I have just painted.
-A woman who is devoted to being a mom.
-A daughter.
-A wife.
-A friend.
-A professional.
-Maybe someone who is more introspective.
-Less likely than others to be vulnerable.
+There’s nothing innately unhealthy with the picture I’ve just painted — a woman who is devoted to being a mom, a daughter, a wife, a friend or a professional.
+Maybe she is someone who is more introspective, or less likely than others to be vulnerable.
 Or maybe he’s a guy, with a very similar lifestyle.

-She might be a Perfectly Hidden Depressed Person.
-PHDP.
+She might be experiencing Perfectly Hidden Depression.
+PHD.
 Or almost perfectly hidden.

-The PHDP is more likely to be the “hostess”.
-To take care of everyone’s needs.
+Someone with PHD is more likely to be the “hostess,” to take care of everyone’s needs.
 She doesn’t make anything about her at all.

-Perfectly hidden depressed people feel trapped by their own secrets.
+People with Perfectly Hidden Depression feel trapped by their own secrets.

 You can have blessings in your life.
 And feel their weight.
 Just because you are admitting that doesn’t mean you are not grateful for those same blessings.

-If I won the lottery, that would seem to be huge blessing.
+If I won the lottery, that might seem outstanding.
 Would I also feel fear?
 Anxiety about that?
 Sure.
 If you are a great beauty, our culture would deem that a stupendous blessing.
-But would it be hard to garnish all that attention?
+But would it be hard to garner all that attention?
 Yep.
 Doesn’t mean you’re not grateful.

 They can involve anxiety at the same time.

-The PHDP needs understanding, coping and self-care strategies as much as the next guy.
+Someone with PHD needs understanding, coping and self-care strategies as much as the next guy.
+Whether man or woman.

 It’s learning to balance.
 To accept.
 To admit vulnerability.
 To talk.